-After speaking of deaths, and other changes among Edward's acquaintances in the parish, he says:-"Tom Hall continues to be what you left him-a most respectable, deserving young man.
+After speaking of deaths, and other changes among Edward's acquaintances in the parish, he says:- "Tom Hall continues to be what you left him-a most respectable, deserving young man.
 He takes an active part in the Sunday School.
-By the way, perhaps you have not heard of your little name-sake, Edward Mason Hall.
+By the way, perhaps you have not heard of your little namesake, EDWARD MASON HALL.
 He is a fine boy, and I hope he may grow up for usefulness.

-"The families about the mill continue much as usual.
+"The families about the mill continue much as

+usual.
 The workmen seem very busy in putting your father's place to rights.
-I am truly thankful that he was able to recover this property again; and hope, in a few years, or even less time, that I may have him for a parishioner again.
+I am truly thankful that he was able to recover this property again; and hope, in a few years, or even less time, that I may have him for a parishioner once more.

 "I forgot to give you a caution about buying books for your library.
 Don't be too eager to have a large collection at first.
 Make choice of good standard works.
-The lighter ephemeral literature it is very well to dip into, for recreation; but I would not lumber my shelves with it.
-I make one exception, in favour of the Waverley Novels.
+The lighter ephemeral lite aturp it is very well to dip into, for recreation; but I would not lumber my shelves with it.
+I make one exception, in favor of the Waverly Novels.
 It will be worth your while to own a good copy.